Chisato Sasada shares highlights and tips for enjoying the Freeride World Tour 2025 (Part 2)

 Highlight 4 | Riding highlights

-The level of competition at FWT is becoming higher every year.
-Not only is the difficulty of the tricks increasing, but also tricks on large cliffs and the difficulty of lines and tricks in the women's category is also increasing.
+The FWT (Floating World Tour) is becoming more competitive year after year.
+Not only are the tricks themselves more difficult, but tricks are also being performed on large cliffs, and the difficulty of lines and tricks in the women's category is also increasing.

-While attention tends to be focused on movement in the air, the combination of tricks and other judging criteria is the key to achieving a high score, so it's safe to say that there are some points to keep an eye on.
+While attention tends to focus on the aerial maneuvers, the combination of tricks and other judging criteria is key to high scores and is definitely something to watch out for.

 Due to my own preferences, this information is biased towards skiing, but after looking back at recent races and the two races this season, I would like to share some tips for enjoying the remaining four races